-It is not unusual for parents and carers to consider the impact on themselves as well as the child.
+It is not unusual for parents and carers to consider the impact on themselves as well as their child.
 However, the clinician should be observant for any signs that may suggest that there are safeguarding concerns.
-If these are present, appropriate and timely advice should be sought from the Children's Continence Service, and/or from the safeguarding children department with action taken and documented in accordance with the local policies and procedures on safeguarding children.
+If these are present, appropriate and timely advice should be sought from the Children's Bladder and Bowel Service, and/or from the safeguarding children department with action taken and documented in accordance with the local policies and procedures on safeguarding children.